Sirimavo Bandaranaike Vidyalaya: Overview

-The school was inaugurated on 1 January 1973 as Stanmore Crescent Primary School and renamed in December 1973 as Sirimavo Bandaranaike Primary Girls School in honor of then Prime Minister Sirimavo Bandaranaike.
-From a Primary School, the school developed into a secondary school and finally to a leading national school within seventeen years of period.
+The school was inaugurated on 1 January 1973 as Stanmore Crescent Primary School and renamed in December 1973 as Sirimavo Bandaranaike Primary Girls School in honor of Prime Minister Sirimavo Bandaranaike.
+From a primary school, the school developed into a secondary school and finally to a national school within seventeen years.

-At present, the school has over 3000 students and a staff of about 180 including approximately 45 members of the non-academic staff.
+At present, the school has over 3,000 students and a staff of about 180 including approximately 45 members of the non-academic staff.

 History

-Sirimavo Bandaranaike Vidyalaya was inaugurated on 1 January 1973, as Stanmore Crescent Primary School with 5 teachers and 149 students under the able guidance of Miss Wimala Liyanage, the founder principal.
-Her name was "Stanmore Crescent Primary School".
-The school consisted of classes up to grade five.
+Sirimavo Bandaranaike Vidyalaya was inaugurated on 1 January 1973, as Stanmore Crescent Primary School with five teachers and 149 students under the guidance of Wimala Liyanage, the founding principal.
+The school's name was "Stanmore Crescent Primary School" and consisted of classes up to grade five.

-After eleven months of deliberation, the then Deputy Minister of Education B. Y. Tudawe suggested to change the name of the school in honor of late Madame Sirimavo Bandaranaike who was the first lady Prime Minister of the world.
+After eleven months of deliberation, the Deputy Minister of Education, B. Y. Tudawe, suggested to change the name of the school in honour of Prime Minister Sirimavo Bandaranaike.

-After the initial batch of students finished five years of Primary Education, classes had to be extended to provide Secondary Education and in due course classes up to Year 13 were established.
-Due to the patronage of former principals Miss.
-Wimala Liyanage (1973–1982), and Mrs. R.M.L.
-Jayasekera (1982–2000) the status of the school was raised to level of a National School in 1991.
-Under the guidance of Miss W.P.N.
-De Silva (2000–2003) the school's academic and co-curricular activities were further developed.
+After the initial batch of students finished five years of primary education, classes had to be extended to provide secondary education and in due course classes up to Year 13 were established.
+Due to the patronage of former principals Wimala Liyanage (1973–1982), and R. M. L. Jayasekera (1982–2000) the status of the school was raised to level of a National School in 1991.
+Under the guidance of W. P. N. de Silva (2000–2003) the school's academic and co-curricular activities were further developed.

-Mrs. P.M.
-Kalubowila assumed duties as the principal from 6 November 2003 having joined Sirimavo Bandaranaike Vidyalaya in 1986 as a Chemistry teacher.
-Ever since up to date Mrs. Kalubowila also has been dedicated herself to serve the school in the sphere of educational and co-curricular activities and to upgrade the infra-structure facilities and resources development of the school.
+On 6 November 2003 P. M. Kalubowila assumed duties as the principal, having joined Sirimavo Bandaranaike Vidyalaya in 1986 as a Chemistry teacher.
+Kalubowila has dedicated herself to serve the school in the sphere of educational and co-curricular activities and to upgrade the infra-structure facilities and resources development of the school.

-In July 2009, Mrs. Kalubowila ordered all students to shut down their Facebook profiles, with a threat of expulsion from school for disobedience.
+In July 2009, Kalubowila ordered all students to shut down their Facebook profiles, with a threat of expulsion from school for disobedience.
 This sparked a controversy in the school system in Sri Lanka.
-After the retirement of Mrs. P.M.
-Kalubowila in February 2012, the newly appointed principal Mrs. Dhammika C. Jayaneththi has taken over.

-Mrs. Malini Herath was appointed as principal in 2013 and she is class 1 in Sri Lanka Education Administrative Service.
+After the retirement of Kalubowila in February 2012, the principal was Dhammika C. Jayaneththi.
+Malini Herath was appointed as principal in 2013 and she is class 1 in Sri Lanka Education Administrative Service.